 Sushie: Does this make up for the volcano thing?
 Sonic: …as long as we never speak of it again!

-In The Search for Life and Death Remus was teasing Sirius about an accidental encounter with love potion, to which Sirius replied "The Great Potion Blunder of fourth year was never to be brought up again!"
+In The Search for Life and Death Remus was teasing Sirius about an accidental encounter with love potion and Sirius replied "The Great Potion Blunder of fourth year was never to be brought up again!"

 A variation in Ice Age 2: After Diego and Sid are easily beaten up by two possums: